 Undergraduate Program.
 The department has an undergraduate program that graduates fewer than 10 per year.
 A number of outstanding undergraduates took advantage of graduate courses and went on to earn PhD's at other institutions.
-These include D. van Dyk (PhD 1995 at the University of Chicago, soon to join Imperial College, London), T. Graves (PhD 1995 at Stanford, now at Los Alamos National Laboratory), S. Lalley (PhD 1981 at Stanford, now at the University of Chicago), Karl Rohe (PhD 2011 at UC -
+These include D. van Dyk (PhD 1995 at the University of Chicago, now at UC - Irvine), T. Graves (PhD 1995 at Stanford, now at Los Alamos National Laboratory), S. Lalley (PhD 1981 at Stanford, now at the University of Chicago), Karl Rohe (PhD 2011 at UC - Berkeley, soon to join

-Berkeley, soon to join University of Wisconsin) and G. Spaniolo (PhD 2000 at University of North Carolina, now at Genentech).
+University of Wisconsin) and G. Spaniolo (PhD 2000 at University of North Carolina, now at Genentech).